-In 2019, the School of Public Health helped craft a toolkit to help academic departments prevent sexual violence and sexual harassment, or SVSH, McKool said.
+In 2019, the School of Public Health helped pilot a toolkit created by the PATH to Care Center to help academic departments prevent sexual violence and sexual harassment, or SVSH, McKool said.
 Through this process, it became clear that a common set of principles was needed for how campus community members ought to engage with each other in order to prevent all forms of harm such as SVSH, discrimination and racism.

 The SVSH Prevention Committee was formed soon thereafter, tasked with engaging students, faculty and administration to best represent the lived experiences and opinions of these various groups, according to the School of Public Health’s website.

 Actions to better align campus with these goals have already been undertaken, according to McKool, such as the conducting of a schoolwide survey and four separate focus groups to “include as many voices as possible.”

 “Implementing these principles is ultimately about changing culture and changing social norms, which always takes time,” McKool said in the email.
 “While many of these principles are already in action, we certainly have a lot of work to do and are far from where we aspire to be.”

 Future goals of the SVSH Prevention Committee include hosting regularly scheduled town hall meetings, offering training programs and incorporating the stated principles into course syllabi, research protocols, the student handbook, course evaluations and more.

 McKool hopes the “Principles of Community” created by the SVSH Prevention Committee can serve as a model for other UC Berkeley schools and colleges.
 Academic departments across campus have created their own set of guiding principles similar to that of the School of Public Health’s guiding principles.